-Searching for Wheaton root canal information?
+Searching for root canal information?

 What are the major signs of needing a root canal?

 Do you have a tooth that is or has been hurting you?
 Is it sensitive to cold or hot beverages?
 Does it hurt to chew on it?
 These are all signs that a tooth may be in need of a root canal.
-Root canals are not as scary as you may have been led to believe.
+This is not as scary as you may have been led to believe.
 In fact the painful part of a root canal is likely happening to you right now.
 The root canal is what eliminates the pain, unless done incompletely which unfortunately happens quite a bit.

 What a Wheaton root canal done by Dr. Bauer looks like

-How do we do root canals?
 What are the steps?

-How much does a Wheaton root canal cost?
+How much does a root canal cost?

 The fee in our office differs depending on which tooth we are treating.
 Front teeth are always cheaper than back teeth because they are on average much easier.
-A back tooth that needs a root canal will cost around $1200-1300 in our office.
+A back tooth that needs a root canal will cost around $1300-1400 in our office in 2019.
 When thinking of the cost, it’s important to find out what other procedures the dentist is recommending to keep the tooth.
 A build up, or post, and a crown will often be done after the root canal, especially when talking about a back tooth.
 A build up and crown will add $1,500-2,000 more to the cost of the procedure.
 To check out a fair fee for your zip code you can check fair health consumer website.

+Dr. Bauer is a licensed general dentist and is not a licensed specialist in endodontics so we can do both the root canal and your crown or build up filling at the same time.
 Give us a call today for a complimentary consult and evaluation of the area that is hurting you and let us get you out of pain.